nginxinc/nginx-service-mesh/docs/content/tutorials/kic/ingress-udp-walkthrough.md

 {{< caution >}}
 Before proceeding, verify that the mesh is running (Step 2 of the installation [instructions]( {{< ref "/get-started/install.md" >}} )).
-NGINX Plus Ingress Controller will try to fetch certs from the Spire agent that gets deployed by NGINX Service Mesh on startup.
-If the mesh is not running, NGINX Plus Ingress controller will fail to start.
+NGINX Ingress Controller will try to fetch certs from the Spire agent that gets deployed by NGINX Service Mesh on startup.
+If the mesh is not running, NGINX Ingress controller will fail to start.
 {{< /caution >}}

-### Install NGINX Plus Ingress Controller
+### Install NGINX Ingress Controller

-1. [Install NGINX Plus Ingress Controller]( {{< ref "/tutorials/kic/deploy-with-kic.md#install-nginx-plus-ingress-controller-with-mtls-enabled">}} ) with the option to allow UDP ingress traffic.
+1. [Install NGINX Ingress Controller]( {{< ref "/tutorials/kic/deploy-with-kic.md#install-nginx-ingress-controller-with-mtls-enabled">}} ) with the option to allow UDP ingress traffic.
 This tutorial will demonstrate installation as a Deployment.
     - Follow the instructions to [enable UDP]( {{< ref "/tutorials/kic/deploy-with-kic.md#enable-udp-traffic" >}} )

     {{< important >}}
     mTLS does not affect UDP communication, as mTLS in NGINX Service Mesh applies only to TCP traffic at this time.
     {{< /important >}}
-2. Get access to the NGINX Plus Ingress Controller by applying the `udp-nodeport.yaml` NodePort resource.
+2. Get access to the NGINX Ingress Controller by applying the `udp-nodeport.yaml` NodePort resource.
    - {{< fa "download" >}} {{< link "/examples/nginx-ingress-controller/udp/udp-nodeport.yaml" "udp-nodeport.yaml" >}}
 3. Check the exposed port from the NodePort service just defined: